Menu

 The Law states that:

 A school has to take a register of all pupils first thing in the morning and sometime during the afternoon.
 The Government advice states that schools can keep the register open for up to 30 minutes, however this may be for a shorter period.
 If a pupil arrives late to school but whilst the register is still open they are marked as late.
-If a pupil arrives at school after the register is closed, without a satisfactory reason, this may be classed as an unauthorised absence and may lead to prosecution for not ensuring your child has regular /punctual school attendance.
+If a pupil arrives at school after the register is closed, without a satisfactory reason, this may be classed as an unauthorised late absence and may lead to prosecution for not ensuring your child has regular/punctual school attendance.

 Being frequently late for school adds up to lost learning: